Letcher County, Kentucky: Settlement and early history

-The area now known as Letcher County was first settled in the early–1800s by the Caudill, Dixon, Stamper, Collier, Lewis, Whitaker, Wright, Craft, Brown, Halcomb, Holbrook, and Bentley families.
+The area now known as Letcher County was first settled in the early–1800s by the Back, Caudill, Dixon, Stamper, Collier, Lewis, Whitaker, Wright, Craft, Brown, Halcomb, Holbrook, and Bentley families.
 These early families were later joined by the Maggard, Banks, Day, Fields, Morgan, Blair, Breeding, Frazier, Baker, Hogg, Combs, and Mullins families.
 The first permanent settlement in the county was settled in 1803, at the mouth of Pert Creek, in modern-day Whitesburg.
 In 1804, George Ison II and his family settled in the area of Linefork.
-Later, Benjamin Webb brought a group of settlers from Maryland, and settled at the mouth of Boone Fork in modern-day Kona, but later moved down towards the mouth of Bottom Fork in modern-day Mayking.
+Later, Benjamin Webb brought a group of settlers from Wilkes Co.
+North Carolina and settled at the mouth of Boone Fork in modern-day Kona, but later moved down towards the mouth of Bottom Fork in modern-day Mayking.
 Most communities and geographic features in the area were named after these early pioneer families.
 Most of these early communities were economically supported by timber logging.